Become a Qantas Frequent Flyer for free!

 Planning your Travel

-Because of time change and jet lag the Organising Committee suggests you consider arriving in Australia by Wednesday 10 May 2017.
-This will enable you to relax and familiarise yourself with your hotel and its surrounds before the start of the Congress.
+Due to time change and jet lag the Organising Committee suggests you consider arriving in Australia a day or two prior to the commencement of the Conference.
+This will enable you to relax and familiarise yourself with your hotel and its surrounds before the start of the Conference.

 Melbourne’s public transport ticketing system allows multiple journeys using the complete Myki transport network.
 Tickets are known as Myki cards and provide flexible travel on trains, trams and buses.
 Check maps located at stations, tram stops and on transport to match your ticket to your journey.
 Myki cards can be purchased at major train stations, selected tram stops within the CBD and at convenience stores such as 7 Eleven.